chatapazar/ais-dev-day-2023/documents/application-deployment/hero-microservice-deployment.md

 2. How to create Secret object with YAML to keep all secret application configurations.

-3. How to deploy application using existing container image with following configurations:
+3. How to deploy application using existing container image with following additional configurations:

    - Application health checks e.g. liveness and readiness probes
    - Require and limit resource i.e. memory for application.
+   - Environment variable for application container
+   - User-defined label

 4. Bind configurations from ConfigMap and Secret objects to application container via environment variables.